DRAGONTOS/Website/content/posts/debian-server-install/index.md

 sudo dpkg -i dust.deb && rm dust.deb
 ```
 #### Zram for swap
-To set up zram, we just need to add these lines to the config and start the service for zram:
+To set up zram, you just need to add these lines to the config and start the service for zram:
 ```bash
 sudo /bin/su -c "echo -e "PERCENT=60" | sudo tee -a /etc/default/zramswap"
 sudo /bin/su -c "echo -e "ALGO=zstd" | sudo tee -a /etc/default/zramswap"